THE CHANGE IS HAPPENING

 egg-producing region in the world.

-Asia's cage-free egg production has gained momentum in recent years.
-Many companies and producers adopted cage-free policies in response to increasing consumer demand for better welfare for laying hens.
+Many companies and producers have adopted cage-free policies in response to increasing consumer demand for better welfare for laying hens.

-These commitments came from various industries including hospitality, retail, restaurants, and packaged goods.
+These commitments came from various industries, including hospitality, retail, restaurants, and packaged goods.

-IN 2022 SINERGIA ANIMAL AND OTHER NGOs HELPED ACHIEVE:
+IN 2023 SINERGIA ANIMAL AND OTHER NGOs HELPED ACHIEVE:

 Commitments